rcl-cloudtnt/badges/netProgramming/writing-code-with-csharp.md

 The evidence for this badge will comprise of a completed project.
 The following evidence must be provided :

-- A Github project containing a .NET Console application written in C#.
+- A GitHub project containing a .NET Console application written in C#.
 The project should:

     - contain a ``README.md`` file describing what the application does
     - a ``Program.cs`` file containing the application code